j4ym0/pia-qbittorrent-docker/README.md

 | `sweden` | SE Stockholm |
 | `uk` | UK London |

+> ⚠️ **Port forwarding is supported in almost every region *except* the United States** — all US regions lack it.
+If you set `PORT_FORWARDING=true`, choose a non-US region.

+### Looking up any region

+The complete, always-current list is published by PIA at **[serverlist.piaservers.net/vpninfo/servers/v6](https://serverlist.piaservers.net/vpninfo/servers/v6)**.
+Each region entry shows its `id` and a `port_forward` field (`true`/`false`) so you can confirm support before choosing.

-The full region list is fetched **directly from PIA** ([serverlist.piaservers.net](https://serverlist.piaservers.net/vpninfo/servers/v6)) when each image is built, so every release ships with PIA's current servers.
+That same list is fetched **directly from PIA** when each image is built, so every release ships with PIA's current servers.
 The bundled `data.json` in this repo is kept only as a fallback if PIA is unreachable during a build.

 ---